 Aside from the creek crossings, the character of the trail is similar to the others in the area: expect lots of root obstacles as you pass beneath dense foliage.
 Around the 14.5-mile mark, there is a section of trail that descends steeply, is particularly narrow, filled with rocks, with potentially a couple-foot drop down into the creek.
 However, overall the trail isn't any more technically demanding than any of the other trails in the area.
 But because the trail is a bit more remote the consequences of a fall could be greater.

 Because this trail doesn't get as much traffic, you're more likely to encounter downed trees and potentially overgrown vegetation.
 This is particularly true south of the intersection with the Pinhoti Trail.
 The trail descends more gradually after this intersection as well.
-(Note the section of the Pinhoti Trail that intersects with Mountaintown Creek Trail
+(Note the section of the Pinhoti Trail that intersects with Mountaintown Creek Trail is closed to bikes.)

 I will say that Mountaintown Creek is best done as a group ride given the remoteness and because you can let some other poor soul take the lead so they clear out all the spider webs.
 If it hasn't been ridden in a while, you might find yourself stopping to remove an entire spider web from your face every couple hundred feet.

-.
+At the end of the singletrack, you'll end up on Triple Hill Road (Private).
 This takes you back to Gates Chapel Road.
 A final right turn will complete the loop.

 Biked this trail?